tiprankstipranks

 We may not be able to adequately protect our proprietary and intellectual property rights in our data or technology.

 Our success is dependent, in part, upon protecting our proprietary information and technology.
 Our intellectual property portfolio primarily consists of registered and unregistered trademarks, unregistered copyrights, domain names, know-how, and trade secrets.
 We may be unsuccessful in adequately protecting our intellectual property.
 No assurance can be given that confidentiality, non-disclosure, or invention or copyright assignment agreements with employees, consultants, partners or other parties have been entered into, will not be breached, or will otherwise be effective in establishing our rights in intellectual property and in controlling access to and distribution of our platform, or certain aspects of our platform, and proprietary information.
 Further, these agreements do not prevent our competitors from independently developing technologies that are substantially equivalent or superior to our platform.
 Additionally, certain unauthorized use of our intellectual property may go undetected, or we may face legal or practical barriers to enforcing our legal rights even where unauthorized use is detected.
 Current laws may not provide for adequate protection of our platform or data, especially in foreign jurisdictions which may have laws that provide insufficient protections to companies.
 Moreover, our exposure to unauthorized copying of certain aspects of our platform, or our data may increase.
+As our platform and products increasingly integrate with artificial intelligence, the impact of the uncertainties regarding the applicability of intellectual property laws and rights to outputs generated through the use of artificial intelligence becomes more material and increases the risk that we may not be able to adequately protect our platform or data.
 Further, competitors, foreign governments, foreign government-backed actors, criminals, or other third parties may gain unauthorized access to our proprietary information and technology.
 Accordingly, despite our efforts, we may be unable to prevent third parties from infringing upon or misappropriating our technology and intellectual property or claiming that we infringe upon or misappropriate their technology and intellectual property.
 To protect our intellectual property rights, we may be required to spend significant resources to monitor, protect, and defend these rights, and we may or may not be able to detect infringement by our customers or third parties.
 Litigation has been and may be necessary in the future to enforce our intellectual property rights and to protect our trade secrets.
 Such litigation could be costly, time consuming, and distracting to management and could result in the impairment or loss of portions of our intellectual property.
 Our inability to protect our proprietary technology against unauthorized copying or use, as well as any costly litigation or diversion of our management's attention and resources, could delay further sales or the implementation of our platform, impair the functionality of our platform, delay introductions of new features, integrations, and capabilities, result in our substituting inferior or more costly technologies into our platform, or injure our reputation.

 Cyber Security - Risk 1